We are located within Singapore's auxiliary police building at Centre II next to the Certis Cisco safe deposit boxes.

 As Europe's economic importance grew from the 10th century onward, merchants came from all over the world to buy and sell goods there.
 It was therefore necessary to develop a new standardized monetary weight system to make doing business much easier.
 Some believe the merchants of Troyes modeled this new monetary system using the same weights as their Roman ancestors."

-Notes: We are no longer accepting bitcoin payment directly.
+Note: We no longer accept bitcoin payment directly.
 However, this can be arranged through our payment partners.

 Please refer to the instructions on our Payment Options page.

-Your order can be priced in either Singapore dollars, US dollars, Euro or Bitcoin, Ethereum and Litecoin.
+Your order can be priced in either SGD, USD, Euro, HKD, AUD, GBP or CAD currency or Bitcoin, Ethereum and Litecoin.
 This is useful to avoid currency exchange charges.

 The silver spot price “is the instantaneous price someone is willing to pay in cash for a unit of silver”.
 Usually the unit refers to one troy ounce (31.1 grams) and it is normally priced in US dollars.